pivot-access-ltd/bma-offline-docs/originals/machines.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/e6339dd1439b3b54be7a75f7239d1981754a07f6.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/e6339dd1439b3b54be7a75f7239d1981754a07f6.jpeg"></a>

-The columns list the following details for each machine:
+The columns list eight details for each machine:

--   **FQDN | MAC**: The fully qualified domain name or the MAC address of the machine.
+1.   **FQDN | MAC**: The fully qualified domain name or the MAC address of the machine.
--   **Power**: 'On', 'Off' or 'Error' to highlight an error state.
+2.   **Power**: 'On', 'Off' or 'Error' to highlight an error state.
--   **Status**: The current status of the machine, such as 'Ready', 'Commissioning' or 'Failed testing'.
+3.   **Status**: The current status of the machine, such as 'Ready', 'Commissioning' or 'Failed testing'.
--   **Owner**: The MAAS account responsible for the machine.
+4.   **Owner**: The MAAS account responsible for the machine.
--   **Cores**: The number of CPU cores detected on the machine.
+5.   **Cores**: The number of CPU cores detected on the machine.
--   **RAM**: The amount of RAM, in GiB, discovered on the machine.
+6.   **RAM**: The amount of RAM, in GiB, discovered on the machine.
--   **Disks**: The number of drives detected on the machine.
+7.   **Disks**: The number of drives detected on the machine.
--   **Storage**: The amount of storage, in GB, identified on the machine.
+8.   **Storage**: The amount of storage, in GB, identified on the machine.

 <h2 id="heading--machine-life-cycle">Machine life-cycle</h2>